 There are also ETFs for industry sectors, currencies, treasury bonds and commodities, but here we are concerned about comparing stock index options vs ETF options.
 Since ETFs come in many different types, you will be able to find a market or industry that suits you.

-Some of the best options trading systems have index related ETFs as their favoured financial instrument.
+Some of the best options trading systems have index related ETFs as their preferred financial instrument.

 Before you jump on either side of the index options vs ETF options debate, you should think about what you need.
 Overall, they are very similar in terms of price action, but ETFs provide far greater liquidity, flexibility and opportunity, both for day trading and more advanced options strategies such as iron condors and calendar spreads.